lukechilds/zsh-nvm/README.md

 The plugin will install the latest stable release of `nvm` if you don't already have it, and then automatically `source` it for you.
 You can upgrade `nvm` to the latest version whenever you want without losing your installed `node` versions by running `nvm_update`.

+Although this is written as a zsh plugin, it also works with bash if you follow the [manual installation instructions](#manually).

 ## Usage

 Once the plugin's installed you don't really need to do anything, `nvm` will be available.
 You'll probably want to load this as one of your first plugins so `node`/`npm` is available for any other plugins that may require it.